 Welcome to The Citadel Honors Program webpage.
 We are glad that you are considering joining us and we encourage you to learn more about our program by visiting the various links.
 Contact us if you have any questions or would simply like to discuss how our program can benefit your Citadel experience.

-FALL 2019 Freshmen: Applications for Fall 2019 freshmen are now open.
+Class of 2024 (FALL 2020 Freshmen): Applications for Fall 2020 freshmen will open on 12 August, 2019.
 We encourage you to apply via the Honors Program Online Application.
 If you prefer, you may print the application and mail it to the Honors Program office.
 Applications should be submitted as soon as possible so that you may be identified for various scholarship opportunities.
 Although applicants are encouraged to submit applications by Feb.
 1, applications will be accepted after that date for remaining Honors Program placements.

 After we have received your information, we will review your application and contact you for an interview if deemed appropriate.